zorianix/qualys-cs-plugin/README.md

 ### Configuration

 If you are using pipeline, you should go to "Pipeline Syntax", and select `getImageVulnsFromQualys` step.
-If you are using freestyle, you should add `Get Docker image vulnerabilities from Qualys` build step.
+If you are using freestyle, you should add `Scan container images with Qualys CS` build step.

 A form appears with several input fields.
 Now you are ready to configure the plugin.